neumino/neumino.github.io/movies.md

-### The Last Son
+### Rumble
-*Released on 2021-12-10, vote average 6.3*
+*Released on 2021-12-15, vote average 7.8*

-Sam Worthington stars as Isaac LeMay, a murderous outlaw who learns he is cursed by a prophecy: one of his children will kill him.
-To prevent this, he hunts down each of his estranged children including long-lost son Cal (Colson Baker).
-With bounty hunters and Sheriff Solomon (Thomas Jane) on his tail, LeMay must find a way to stop his children and end the curse.
+In a world where monster wrestling is a global sport and monsters are superstar athletes, teenage Winnie seeks to follow in her father’s footsteps by coaching a loveable underdog monster into a champion.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/KilcySbvmP8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2GdXU-0Cfqc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>